Grandad Digital Privacy Notice.

 Grandad Digital respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and when you instruct us.
+It will tell you about your privacy rights and how the law protects you.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how Grandad Digital collects and processes your personal data through your use of this website, including any data you may provide through this website when you [sign up to our newsletter, purchase a product or service or take part in a competition].
+This privacy notice aims to give you information on how Grandad Digital collects and processes your personal data when you become our client or through your use of this website, including any data you may provide through this website when you sign up to our newsletter or purchase a product or service.

 This website is not intended for children and we do not knowingly collect data relating to children.